What Schizophrenia Drawings May Convey

 A person with more severe schizophrenia symptoms may be less responsive to traditional therapies.
 This may be the case when using words to express confusing or disturbing experiences becomes challenging.
 Art therapy may enable individuals with schizophrenia to express aspects of their experience without relying solely on words.

 Drawings and art can enable communication between a therapist and client.
 A person may be able to convey hallucinations and distorted thought patterns through artwork.
-This may not only allow an outlet for expression but also help a therapist glean a better understanding of what their client may be experiencing.
+This may not only allow an outlet for expression but also help a therapist gain a better understanding of what their client may be experiencing.
 A person may also gain more insight into their own feelings and thoughts through their creations.
 One qualitative extended case report, for example, suggested that art therapy could enhance self-esteem and improve social competencies, although updated evidence may be needed.

-A critical review evaluating the role of art therapy in promoting mental wellness stated, “Various trials on the contribution of art therapy in schizophrenia have showed effective outcomes.”
+A review evaluating the role of art therapy in promoting mental wellness stated, “Various trials on the contribution of art therapy in schizophrenia have showed effective outcomes.”

 Art therapy can be done individually or in groups.
 In general, a person chooses the material with which they want to work from a few options.
 Then, the therapist and client may use the artwork as the basis for further discussion.
 The goal is not so much to improve artistic skills but rather to engage and find meaning in the experience.
 When conducted in groups, art therapy may also foster communication and connection among individuals.